Montana Sapphire Necklace, Three Stone Drop Pendant

 This beautiful Montana sapphire necklace features three stones - one 4mm, one 3.5mm and one 3mm - in a sterling silver drop pendant with an 18" sterling chain necklace.

-PLEASE see SIZE GUIDE to see actual size of the stones
+PLEASE see SIZE GUIDE to see actual size of the stones in this necklace

-PLEASE see DETAILS tab to learn more about these Montana Sapphires
+See DETAILS tab to learn more about these Montana Sapphires

 Montana sapphires are natural stones that vary in shades of color and may not look exactly like the picture but will be varying shades of blue to blue/green in color

-FREE SHIPPING - continental U.S.
+FREE SHIPPING - continental U.S. Ships in 2 to 4 Days

 Dimensions: Necklace features three Montana sapphire stones measuring 3mm, 3.5mm, & 4mm (.62 carats total).
 18" Sterling Silver Chain.
 The pendant (without chain measures 3/4" long)